moechofe/lowresrmx/asset.dev/manual.md

 ### Characters

+On the Retro Game Creator fantasy console, you can't draw things on the screen directly.
+The fantasy hardware simulates a dedicated chip that draws pixels for you that has been stored in the [fantasy cartridge](#cartridge).
+When the cartridge is run, a dedicated part of [the memory](#memory-mapping) is reserved to store this pixels data, they are called characters.

 The 256 characters are [blocks of 8x8 pixels](#character-data) assigned to numbers from 0 to 255.
 When a number is used to draw in a background layer or sprite, the rendering process draws the corresponding 8x8 pixel block.